cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 and while that's all important, it can feel like a lot when you're starting out.

-So, let's try something different.
+Let's try something different.

 Here, we'll use an analogy, and look at some code along the way.

 Analogies ain't perfect, but I hope this one makes the topic stick better for some of you.
-If it does, you can return to those other resources with some intuition.
+If it does, you can return to those other articles with some intuition.